daos-stack/daos/docs/user/filesystem.md

     Commands like `ls -al` will not include these entries in their output.
     Those directory entries are not required by POSIX, so this is not a limitation to POSIX compliance.
-But scripts that parse directory listings under the assumption that those dot directories are present may need to be adapted to to correctly handle this situation.
+But scripts that parse directory listings under the assumption that those dot directories are present may need to be adapted to correctly handle this situation.
     Note that operations like `cd .` or `cd ..` will still succeed in dfuse-mounted POSIX containers.